shawnzam/election_grams/readme.md

       return name_as_array.map(&:downcase).map(&:strip).map(&:stem).join(" ")
     end

 This function prepares the name by splitting it on spaces and removing any non recognized characters.
 If the name splits nicely into two parts, say *Dale Bumpers*, a bigram consisting of *dale bumper* is returned.
-If the name consists of two or more parts, any mention of Jr, Sr, III or a initial is removed.
+If the name consists of two or more parts, any mention of Jr, Sr, III or a middle initial is removed.
 At this point a name like *Henry D. McMaster* would return *henri mcmaster*.

 *James David Santin* becomes *jame david santin*